kshnn/Talking-bot/README.md

 Note: *Download 'dq.sqlite3' file provided along with the program and place it in the same directry  in order to run correctly.
-      *Requires Internet connection for speech recognition.
+      *I used python 3.7.8, may not work with latest versions *Requires Internet connection for speech recognition.
       *Talk loud and clear.